-Carrel applications will be accepted during the three weeks prior to the start of each semester through the first week of classes.
-Applications for fall 2016 close on Wednesday, September 14, 2016.
+The library assigns carrels to students on a per-semester basis.
+Carrel applications will be accepted two weeks prior to the start of each semester through the first week of classes.

 At the end of each semester, carrels are cleared completely.